Monaco at the 1994 Winter Olympics

 Monaco participated at the 1994 Winter Olympics in Lillehammer, Norway held between 12 and 27 February 1994.
 The country's participation in the Games marked its fourth appearance at the Winter Olympics since its debut in the 1984 Games.

 The Monaco team consisted of five athletes who competed across two sports.
 Albert Grimaldi served as the country's flag-bearer during the opening ceremony.
 Monaco did not win any medal in the Games, and has not won a Winter Olympics medal as of these Games.

 Background

 Monaco first participated in Olympic competition at the 1920 Antwerp Olympics, and have participated in most Summer Olympic Games since.
-The Comité Olympique Monégasque (the National Olympic Committee (NOC) of Monaco) was recognised by the International Olympic Committee in 1 January 1953.
+The Comité Olympique Monégasque (the National Olympic Committee (NOC) of Monaco) was recognised by the International Olympic Committee on 1 January 1953.
 The 1984 Winter Olympics marked Monaco's first participation in the Winter Olympics.
 After the nation made its debut in the 1984 Games, this edition of the Games in 1994 marked the nation's fourth appearance at the Winter Games.

 The 1994 Winter Olympics was held in Lillehammer held between 12 and 27 February 1994.
 The Monegasque team consisted of five athletes who competed across two sports.
 Albert Grimaldi served as the country's flag-bearer during the opening ceremony.
 Monaco did not win any medal in the Games, and has not won a Winter Olympics medal as of these Games.